peterokwara/travel-app/README.md

 npm run test
 ```

-Once the project is running, the website can be accessed from `localhost:3000` by default.
+Once the project is running, the website (frontend) can be accessed from `localhost:8080` by default.
+The api can be accessed from `localhost:3000`

 #### CONTRIBUTING